manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

     [ 1.01201782]

 You might have noticed that our scattering calculation requires much of the same metadata we specified when loading an image.
-If we have an experimental image from the sysetm we would like to model, we can use that as an argument in :func:`.calc_holo` instead of our ``detector`` object created from :func:`.detector_grid`.
-Holopy will calculate a hologram image with pixels at the same positions as the experimental image, and so we don't need to worry about making a :func:`.detector_grid` with the correct ``shape`` and ``spacing`` arguments.
+If we have an experimental image from the system we would like to model, we can use that as an argument in :func:`.calc_holo` instead of our ``detector`` object created from :func:`.detector_grid`.
+HoloPy will calculate a hologram image with pixels at the same positions as the experimental image, and so we don't need to worry about making a :func:`.detector_grid` with the correct ``shape`` and ``spacing`` arguments.